rarimo/ldif-sdk/README.md

  * Read and parse into different data structures `.ldif` files (as an example [ICAO PKD](https://pkddownloadsg.icao.int/) was used)
  * Create dynamic Merkle tree with treap data structure
  * Hash underlying certificates public keys
- * Build Merkle tree from previous point that stores certificates list and verifies inclusion of a certificate
+ * Build Merkle tree from previous point that stores certificates' hashes and verifies inclusion of a certificate

 Moreover, this library is compatible with [gomobile](https://pkg.go.dev/golang.org/x/mobile/cmd/gomobile) (no C libraries and only compatible types).
 But to be able to surely compile it high-level [wrapper](./mt/main.go) should be used, binding scripts could be found